osmose-model/osmose/doc/odd_des/statevar.rst

 In the current section, the different types of entities of the Osmose model are described.

-- The ``Species`` entity represents the species to which belong each individual in the system.
-This entity contains **fixed** parameters.
 - The ``Cell`` entity describes the individual cells of the Osmose computation 2D grid (longitude, latitude, cell index, etc.)
+- The ``Species`` and ``BackgroundSpecies`` entities represent the species to which belong each individual in the system.
+These entities contain **fixed** parameters, which are not modified during the simulation.
-- The ``School`` entity describes a group of individuals, whose life cycle is fully considered and which all share the same characteristics (age, weight, species, location, etc, trophic level).
+- The ``School`` and ``BackgroundSchool`` entities describe a group of individuals, whose life cycle is fully considered and which all share the same characteristics (age, weight, species, location, etc, trophic level).